Malabo: Aviation

 From Malabo airport, one can fly to any of the other airports in the country.
 These airports are located in the region of Annobón, Bata, Mongomoyen, and Corisco.

 Places of worship

 Among the places of worship, they are predominantly Christian churches and temples (Catholic: Roman Catholic Archdiocese of Malabo, Protestant, Evangelical Christian: Assemblies of God).
 Malabo Mosque was established in 2015.

 Sports

 The main sports facility of Malabo, and the country, is the Estadio de Malabo, with a capacity of 15,250 spectators.
 The stadium is home to the Equatorial Guinea national football team and hosted matches during the 2012 Africa Cup of Nations.
 Notably, the Spain national football team, at the time World Champions, played a friendly at this stadium.
 The stadium also is home to the CD Elá Nguema, the main club of the country.
 Also located in Malabo is the Estadio Internacional.
-The Estadio Internacional has a 6,000 seat capacity.
-The Equatorial Guinea national football team played here until the Nuevo Estadio was opened.
+The Estadio Internacional has a 6,000-seat capacity.
+The Equatorial Guinea national football team played here until the Estadio de Malabo was opened.